Skip to content

 Common pitfalls

-InvalidCastException at runtimeReader method doesn't match the SQL column type
+InvalidCastException at runtimeReader method does not match the SQL column typeAlign the Get* call (or DTO field type) with the actual SQL type

-IndexOutOfRangeExceptionOrdinal index doesn't correspond to actual column count
+IndexOutOfRangeExceptionOrdinal index does not correspond to an actual columnRecheck the stored procedure SELECT column count

-Next: Source Generators — eliminate the MapFromDataReader boilerplate entirely.
+Next: source generators - eliminate the MapFromDataReader boilerplate entirely.

 Released under the MIT License.